fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

   will explain important concepts in more depth.
 * We'll begin most lectures by one (or a few) of you showing your progress or results.

+## Notes

+* took about 2h 30min with 15 minute breaks every hour
+* room for about 30 min more content next time